 ➢ Keep your sense of humor.
 This includes the ability to laugh at yourself.
 The very act of laughing has a therapeutic effect on your body and mind.

 ➢ Do relaxation techniques on a regular basis.
 Activities such as yoga, meditation, and deep breathing activate your body’s relaxation response—a state of restfulness that is the opposite of the Fight or Flight stress response.
-In subsequent posts, I will be introducing you to several relaxation techniques—ones that you can do in the comfort of your home as well as ones you can do anytime.
+If you haven’t yet, be sure to check out the articles on relaxation techniques and find some that are right for you.

 ➢ Do something you enjoy everyday.
 It can be anything small or big; the point is to always have something relaxing in your day to help you recharge.